1. Home

 • Additional features, such as a solar battery

-Keep in mind that your solar estimate isn’t necessarily your final cost.
+Keep in mind your solar estimate isn’t necessarily your final cost.
 Various incentives might bring down your solar panel cost.
 For example, many homeowners take advantage of the federal solar tax credit, which allows you to deduct 30% of the installation costs.
 You can use this tax credit during the tax year when the installation is completed.

 Additionally, look into other state incentives that might reduce your out-of-pocket costs even more, such as:

 Another factor to consider when evaluating your overall costs is the time and money required for solar panel maintenance.
-The good news is that quality solar panels are quite durable and can last well over 20 years with minimal maintenance.
+The good news is quality solar panels are quite durable and can last well over 20 years with minimal maintenance.

 How Much Can Solar Panels Save?

-Even though the upfront costs seem high, the truth is that the savings add up over time.
+Even though the upfront costs seem high, the truth is the savings add up over time.
 Initially, you will be in the solar panel payback period, which is the length of time for you to break even on your investment.

 During that time, your goal is to save as much on your electric bill as you pay monthly for the solar panel system.
 Once you’ve saved enough to match the cost, you have free, clean energy to enjoy for many years.